drigues/thgome/README.md

 ## Notes

 This repository is public for transparency, not as a starter template.
 The codebase is specific to my content, design system, and infrastructure setup.

-If you're a recruiter or collaborator viewing this — the portfolio itself is the better place to start: [thgo.me](https://thgo.me)

 ---